getappmap/appmap-js/docs/reference/appmap-client-cli.md

         --version      Show version number                               [boolean]
     -v, --verbose      Run with verbose logging                          [boolean] --help         Show help                                         [boolean]
-        --appmap-dir   directory to recursively inspect for AppMaps [default: "tmp/appmap"]
+        --appmap-dir   directory to recursively inspect for AppMap Data [default: "tmp/appmap"]
     -i, --interactive  interact with the output via CLI                  [boolean]
 ```

-You can use this command to search and display events and associated data from across all the AppMaps in a directory (recursively explored).
+You can use this command to search and display events and associated data from across all the AppMap Data in a directory (recursively explored).

 The `code-object` argument is a required argument, composed of a type and identifier.
-The inspect command will find all events that match this code object across all the AppMaps.
+The inspect command will find all events that match this code object across the AppMap Data.
 Whether an event matches the `code-object` argument is defined as follows:

 | code-object type | match criteria |
 | -----------------|----------------|